colorlessenergy/colorlessenergy.github.io/_projects/codinglead.md

 ## challenges and knowledge acquired

-The website is built with Jekyll to be able to split different parts of the website into files and be able to include these parts without having to repeat code.
+The website is built with Jekyll because it allows to create blogs and split different parts of the website into files to avoid repeating code.

-A Jekyll collection is created for courses to separate it from blog posts.

-I decided to make text courses instead of videos because the courses will be a guide where you can go back to specific sections.

 The goal of codinglead is to be a resource where people can copy and paste code snippets and learn from them.

-I was thinking about having the navigation on the top be displayed or have them hidden away and show them with a hamburger menu.
-I decided it would be better to have a hamburger menu because I had more than 3 links.
+I had an issue with how to display the navigation, I had to choose to display all the links or have a hamburger menu with all the links.
+I decided it would be better to have a hamburger menu because I have more than 3 links.